Precious Metals

 2. Be Wary of Online Marketplaces

-With gold available for sale all over the internet, it can be tempting to look for the best deal possible.
-Sometimes that means heading to online auction sites, where gold coins can be found in abundance.
+With gold available for sale all over the internet, it can be tempting to look for the best price possible.
+Sometimes that means heading to online marketplaces where gold coins can be found in abundance from private sellers.

 At least with some online marketplaces you stand a chance of being able to file a complaint and get your money back.
-But what happens if you buy gold coins locally, through Craigslist ads, at estate sales, or from coin shops?
+But what happens if you buy gold coins locally, through online ads, at estate sales, or from coin shops and purchase a counterfeit?
 Then you may very well be out the money you’ve spent.

 3. Work With Trusted Vendors